8 Life Events that Impact Your Auto Insurance Rates

 Your marital status is one of the top major life events that can affect your car insurance rates.
 Some changes related to marital status include:

 - Becoming a widow

-Because of this lower risk, auto insurers offer discounts to married drivers, regardless of the person’s age.
+Because of this lower risk, auto insurers offer discounts to married drivers, regardless of the person's age.
 Insurance companies also offer this discount to men younger than 25 years old, who usually pay the highest premiums.
 These companies rate these inexperienced drivers as adults once they get married.
 Some auto insurers, such as State Farm and Allstate, also offer marriage discounts to same-sex couples (and those who reside in states that recognize domestic partnerships and civil unions).
 Although getting married should decrease your premiums, only consider asking for this discount when your spouse or partner has a good driving record.
-Those who have a bad driving record could negatively impact your premium rates.
+A driver with a bad driving record could negatively impact your premium rates.

 Divorcing, Separating or Losing a Partner